 Here, we use $N(m_1|\mu,\sigma)$ to signify a normalized Gaussian distribution with mean $\mu$ and standard deviation $\sigma$, and $\Gamma(m_1)$ to denote a broken power law tapered towards zero at low masses:

 with a proportionality constant chosen to enforce $\int \Gamma(m_1) dm_1 = 1$.
 A least-squares fit against our mean inferred $\ln\mathcal{R}(\ln m)$ gives best-fit parameters

 The corresponding distribution $p(\ln m_1) = p(m_1) m_1$ is shown as a dotted line in Fig.~\ref{fig:lnm1}.
-Note that this fit approximates the fully-marginalized primary mass distribution, and is thus valid at any choice of $q$, $z$, etc.
+Note that this fit approximates the fully marginalized primary mass distribution and is thus valid at any choice of $q$, $z$, etc.